kaleidoscope 1.4.0

 Initializes kaleidoscope handler.

-void processKaleidoscope (KaleidoscopeHandle *handler, double k, unsigned char *imgIn, unsigned char *imgOut)
+void processKaleidoscope (const KaleidoscopeHandle *handler, double k, const unsigned char *imgIn, unsigned char *imgOut)

 Applies kaleidoscope effect to image.